Watch Now: Remnants of Tropical Storm Fred bring severe flooding across the Southeast - NewsBreak

-The Fremont area can expect a hot day.
-Temperatures are projected to be a steamy day today with temperatures reaching a high of 96 though it will feel even hotter at 104.
-Expect a drastic drop in temperatures though, with a low reaching 68 degrees.
-We will see clear skies today.
-Today's UV index is high.
+The forecast is showing a hot day in Lake Geneva.
+It looks to reach a balmy 89 degrees.
+We'll see a low temperature of 72 degrees today.
+The area will see thunderstorms today.
+Today's forecast brings 46% chance of rain, so you may want to bring an umbrella.
+The UV index today is high.
 Be careful outside, especially during late morning through mid-afternoon.
 If your shadow is shorter than you, seek shade and wear protective clothing and generously apply sunscreen on exposed skin.
-The Fremont area should see a light breeze, with forecast showing winds from the South, clocking in at 11 mph.
+The area will see gentle winds today, with winds only reaching 9 miles per hour, coming from the South.
 This report is created automatically with weather data provided by TownNews.com.
-For more daily forecast information, visit fremonttribune.com.
+For more daily forecast information, visit lakegenevanews.net.

 Comments / 0